A young lady sent me an urgent text and asked to visit. We sat on the front porch and visited for over an hour.

 Transformed by Beauty

-In this ebook, you’ll meet a priest, a musician, a ballerina, and a bodybuilder who all have one thing in common: They found freedom, healing, and peace because they encountered the beauty of a transcendent God.
+In this ebook, you’ll meet a priest, a ballerina, and a bodybuilder who all have one thing in common: They found freedom, healing, and peace because they encountered the beauty of a transcendent God.

 Audience: Men and women